Skip to Content

 These are L.A.’s most notorious houses of horror.

-The infamous addresses you might drive by every day, perhaps unaware that they were the stars of your favorite scary movies, music videos, and TV shows.
-The houses where Michael Myers first drew blood, and Freddy had his first rampage.
-The abodes where The Ring girl took her first crawling steps from the screen, a zillion zombies danced with Michael Jackson, and the mansion known on-screen as “The Murder House” in American Horror Story.
+Seven infamous addresses that you might drive by every day, perhaps unaware that they starred in your favorite scary movies, music videos, and TV shows.
+The houses where Michael Myers first drew blood and Freddy had his first rampage.
+Where The Ring girl took her first crawling steps from the screen, a zillion zombies danced alongside Michael Jackson, and the mansion known on-screen as “The Murder House” in American Horror Story.

 They’re all right here in our backyard.
 Perfect for planning your own Halloween-timed tour of horror’s greatest filming locations.
 Some of them may scare you, some of them may surprise you.